QR Codes in Print: Size, Contrast, and Placement

 Printing QR codes on flyers, packaging, and posters requires minimum sizes and contrast ratios.
-Learn the rules for reliable scanning in physical print materials.
+Learn the rules for reliable scanning in physical print media.

 Published: